openshift/ci-docs/content/en/docs/architecture/ci-operator.md

 {{< highlight yaml >}}
 releases:
-  initial: # this release will snapshot the current state of the integration stream, useful as an upgrade source
+  # this release will snapshot the current state of the integration stream, useful as an
+  # upgrade source
+  initial:
+    integration:
       namespace: "ocp"
       name: "4.5"
-  latest: # this release will add built images to the snapshot, allowing tests to verify changes to OCP components
+  # this release will add built images to the snapshot, allowing tests to verify changes
+  # to OCP components
+  latest:
+    integration:
       namespace: "ocp"
       name: "4.5"
       include_built_images: true
 {{< / highlight >}}

 In the above example, `ci-operator` will snapshot the current state of the integration `ImageStream`,